bruestel/openhab2-addons/bundles/org.openhab.binding.homeconnect/README.md

 ## Discovery

-After the bridge has been added, devices are discovered automatically.
+After the bridge has been added and authorized, devices are discovered automatically.

 ## Channels